 Move for Health Day

-Mark your calendars - May 10 is Move for Health Day, and we are encouraging everyone to get out and get moving!
+Thank you for joining us on May 10, 2016 for Move for Health Day.
+We encourage everyone to get out and get moving!
 Move for Health Day is an international event created in 2002 by the World Health Organization to promote physical activity.
 Join people and communities from around the world - let's all get out there and be active!

 Facts, Tips & Benefits